ladybug-tools/spider/sandbox/build-well/README.md

 ## Issues

+* 2017-10-10 ~ Menu interaction that does not revert scene and buildings to defaults.
+Selecting various, Adjacent Buildings menu and Shapes menus, etc should maintain current set of building data
-* 2017-09-29 ~ Some is hardwired to 'The Building' string.
+* 2017-09-29 ~ Some variables are hardwired to 'The Building' string.
 Should be to whatever you want it to be ( & UUID ).
 * 2017-09-28 ~ After going to 'read me' page, next page does not display properly - Click on title to reload the script

 ## Naming Considerations

-* To help you build well
+* To help you _build well_
-* A well of data to help you build
+* A _well_ of data to help you _build_
-* Primary instigator @bwelle
+* Primary instigator _@bwelle_

 ## Coding methodology